Pakistan Army sacks 3 officers including Lt-Gen for failing to protect military installations during May 9 violence | Law-Order

 He said probes were carried out by officers of major general level officers.

+He said that accountability in the Pakistan Army was carried out without discrimination, irrespective of rank or social status.

+''As of now, a granddaughter of a retired four-star general, son-in-law of a retired four-star star general, wife of a retired three-star general, and wife and son-in-law of a retired two-star general are facing this process of accountability due to irrefutable evidence," he said.

-''All the people involved (in May 9 violence) will be punished under the Constitution and law,'' said Sharif while addressing a press conference.
+''All the people involved (in the May 9 violence) will be punished under the Constitution and law,'' said Sharif.

 ''The events of May 9 have proven what enemies couldn't do in 76 years, a bunch of miscreants and their facilitators did,'' the officer said, as he described the incident as ''a conspiracy against Pakistan".